 What are the advantages of a general partnership?

-- A general partnership is easy to get going.
-It could even start with a handshake, because no formal paperwork is required.
+- Easy to get going.
+Your partnership agreement could even start with a handshake because no formal paperwork is required.

 What are the disadvantages of a general partnership?

-- Your liability risk—Since a general partnership works a lot like a sole proprietorship, you and your partners will each personally be responsible for the company’s debts and liabilities—that means you could end up paying for something unwise or negligent your partner did (so make sure you have liability coverage!).
+- Your liability risk.
+Since a general partnership works a lot like a sole proprietorship, you and your partners will be personally responsible for the company’s debts and liabilities.
+That means you could end up paying for something unwise or negligent your partner did (so make sure you have liability coverage!).

 c.
 Limited Partnership